National Hispanic Heritage Month

 Hispanic and Latino Children’s Health and Well-Being

-The recently released 2023 KIDS COUNT Data Book highlights areas in which children and youth who are Hispanic or Latino are faring better than national averages on health and safety measures.
+The 2024 KIDS COUNT Data Book highlights areas in which Hispanic and Latino children and youth are faring better than national averages on health and safety measures.
 It also notes areas in which these children continue to experience disproportionately worse outcomes.
 Among the positive findings, infants who are Hispanic or Latino are more likely to be born at a healthy weight.
 This is critical because low birth weight is linked to long-term health problems and infant mortality.
 Kids and adolescents who are Hispanic or Latino also have lower death rates than the national average.

 Despite these important successes, dozens of other indicators illustrate that our country is not providing Hispanic or Latino children and families with equitable opportunities and resources to achieve their full potential.

-According to the latest data, some concerning statistics about children who are Hispanic or Latino include:
+According to the latest data, some statistics that warrant attention include:

-• Weight: More than two in five (43%) youth ages 10 to 17 are overweight or obese, a higher rate than those in other racial or ethnic groups and well above the national rate of 33%, according to the KIDS COUNT Data Book.
+• Weight: More than 2 in 5 (42%) Latino or Hispanic ages 10 to 17 are overweight or obese, the highest rate of all racial or ethnic groups and well above the national rate of 33%, according to the KIDS COUNT Data Book.

-• Nearly 1 in 4 (23%) are living below the federal poverty level, a figure that has remained above the national average (17% in 2021) for decades.
-One in 10 lives in extreme poverty, which means below 50% of the federal poverty threshold.
+• Poverty: More than 1 in 5 (22%) Hispanic or Latino children live below the federal poverty level, a figure that exceeded the national average (16% in 2022) for decades.
+One in 10 lives in extreme poverty, which means below 50% of the federal poverty threshold ($29,678 for a family of two adults and two kids in 2022).

-• Pandemic Income Loss: Hispanic or Latino households with kids were also among the most likely racial or ethnic groups to lose employment income between December 2021 and October 2022.
-Providing more context to these findings of pandemic-related employment hardship, the KIDS COUNT Data Book reported that these kids are the most likely to live with a head of household who lacks a high school diploma.
+• Parents Without a High School Degree: Providing more context for the findings related to financial and employment hardship, the KIDS COUNT Data Book reported that Latino or Hispanic kids are the most likely to live with a head of household who lacks a high school diploma (25% in 2022), more than twice the national rate (11%).

 These represent a small selection of findings for Hispanic or Latino kids, youth and families.
 You can access 100+ measures by race and ethnicity related to demographics, economics, family and community issues, education, health and safety on the KIDS COUNT Data Center.